RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

     --instance fqdn=<fqdn>,username=<username>,password=<pass>
     ```

-To **configure** an existing Active-Active database with OSS Cluster API:
+To toggle support for the OSS Cluster API on an existing Active-Active database, you'll use
+the `crdb-cli' command-line tool.

-1. Get the CRDB-GUID for your Active-Active database.
-Run:
+1. Get the CRDB-GUID for your Active-Active database:

     ```sh
     $ crdb-cli crdb list